jecki/DHParser/documentation_src/manuals/03_transform.rst

-The first entry of the dictionary turns nodes with the either of the names "hide_from_toc" or "no_numbering" into empty nodes, which is reasonable, because these markers which in the LaTeX-source consist of a simple asterix (*) that is appended to a section-command or a command for an equation array shall not be printed as part of the text.
+The first entry of the dictionary turns nodes with the either of the names "hide_from_toc" or "no_numbering" into empty nodes, which is reasonable, because these markers which in the LaTeX-source consist of a simple asterisk (*) that is appended to a section-command or a command for an equation array shall not be printed as part of the text.
 At the same time, it is reasonable to keep the empty nodes as flags to indicate to latter processing stages that a certain section or chapter shall not